nigelhorne/Log-Abstraction/README.md

 - `logger`

-    A logger can be a code reference, an array reference, a file path, or an object.
+    A logger can be a code reference, an array reference, a file path, or an object, or a hash of options, e.g. 'file' containing the file to log to.

     Defaults to [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl)

 - `syslog` - A hash reference for syslog configuration.